goofyahhgu/stell3rgames/README.md

 - (More coming soon)
 ## [Join the Discord Server](https://discord.gg/s8Z4tsExcd)

 If you have any feedback, please reach out to me [here](https://github.com/OutRed/outred.github.io/discussions/17).
 I are open to anything!
-Our goal is to make this the best game website there is EVER.
+My goal is to make this the best game website there is EVER.

 ## [Add a Game](https://github.com/OutRed/outred.github.io/discussions/15)